calsgeo/AXGIST4SolarSim/README.md

 # AXGIST4SolarSim
-This repository contains the material (scripts and data) for the paper titled assessment of geospatial tools for solar simulation
+This repository contains the material (scripts and data) for the paper titled assessment of geospatial tools for solar simulation.

 The followed workflow of our research can be seen in the following image:
 <center>